Chart Color Schemes

 Infrastructure

-Palmerston - North has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally
+Palmerston - North has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-No changes can significantly affect a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch as potentially impacting this area.
-Notable projects include Darwin Light Rail Stage 1, Hudson Creek Power Station, Marine Industry Park, and Darwin Corporate Park; the following list details those most likely to be relevant.
+Area infrastructure performance is significantly influenced by changes to local projects and planning initiatives.
+A total of zero projects have been identified by AreaSearch as potentially impacting the area.
+Notable projects include Darwin Light Rail Stage 1, Hudson Creek Power Station, Marine Industry Park, and Darwin Corporate Park.
+The following list details those likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.